nateyolles/aem-touch-ui-validation/README.md

 ## Using the library

 A package is provided in the /package folder.
 Install it with Package Manager at [http://localhost:4502/crx/packmgr/index.jsp](http://localhost:4502/crx/packmgr/index.jsp) or you can copy the /aem-touch-ui-validation folder into your project.

+The project is licensed under Apache License 2.0.